 Using Brainscape to prepare for the NCLEX

 For every major section of the NCLEX, there’s a subset of knowledge you absolutely have to know.
 It’s much smaller than the entire knowledge base, but you do need to know it well.
-That’s what Brainscape’s NCLEX flashcards cover.
+That’s what Brainscape’s NCLEX RN flashcards (or NCLEX PN flashcards) cover.